PamplemomM/tesseract-4d-csfml/README.md

 Tesseract-4D-CSFML is a project that render and manipulate 4D objects in a 3D space on a 2D screen.

-## Features

-- Rendering of 4D objects projected into 3D.
-- Interactive controls for rotation and transformation.
-- Built with CSFML for efficient graphics rendering.

 ## Installation

 1. Clone the repository: